IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 <br>

-## Example Weather Data
+## Example Weather Data {#example_zscore_weather_data}

-So if we took a 36 days at random from the weather data, what is the probability that the mean of those 36 days would be greater than 65 degrees?
+So if we took 36 days at random from the weather data, what is the probability that the mean of those 36 days would be greater than 60 degrees?

 <br>

 The standard deviation of the sample means would be:
 $$\sigma_{\bar{X}} =\frac{\sigma}{\sqrt{n}} = \frac{21.12321}{\sqrt{36}} = 3.520535$$